jbosstools/jbosstools-quarkus/documentation/building/build.md

 <img src="images/build.png" width="400"/>

-When the build finishes you will find an installable Eclipse repository in the `repository/io.quarkus.eclipse.repository/target` folder.
+When the build finishes you will find an installable Eclipse repository in the `repository/org.jboss.tools.quarkus.site/target` folder.

 <img src="images/repository.png" width="400"/>

-The name of the repository is `io.quarkus.eclipse.repository-x.y.z-SNAPSHOT.zip`.
+The name of the repository is `org.jboss.tools.quarkus.site-x.y.z-SNAPSHOT.zip`.

 Now you can proceed with the installation of your repository in your Eclipse workbench by following the [installation instructions](../installation/install.md).